serailaction/serailaction.github.io/_posts/2016-11-12-Urgent-Heating-Post.md

 <br>
 <h2>Recommendation</h2>

-My recommendation is that customers do NOT site next to the windows on networker trains as this could cause adverse effects to health
+My recommendation is that customers do NOT sit next to the windows on networker trains as this could cause adverse effects to health

 <h2>Get the message out</h2>